-These are lizards that do not conform to the typical appearance of their species in color, pigmentation, pattern, or other physical characteristics.
+These are lizards with an unusual appearance that does not conform to the typical appearance of their species in color, pigmentation, pattern, or other physical characteristics.

 |